Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 Whole grain bagels laying on a piece of brown paper.

-How to Serve Whole Grain Bagels
+How to Serve Freshly Milled Everything Bagels

 You’ve probably enjoyed a bagel with cream cheese before, but that’s not the only way to eat a bagel!
 You can incorporate them into your meals in so many different ways.